deanrobertcook/CTools/README.md

 #### Other Resources
-* [http://www.cprogramming.com/](C Programming) - a website with lots of quick and dirty tutorials
+* [C Programming](http://www.cprogramming.com/) - a website with lots of quick and dirty tutorials